tombensve/APS/APSRuntime/docs/src/APSRuntime.md

 # APS Runtime

 This is an implementation of the parts of the 4 base OSGi APIs used by APS.
 It reads nothing from the manifest and does not support modularisation.
+It deploys all bundles on start, and currently have no stop / shutdown feature.
+Unlike OSGi new bundles cannot be deployed / redeployed runtime!
+Each deployment is a "node" in a cluster!
+If you want to change the contents of a node then deploy a new node with the contents wanted, and then take down the old one.

-This can work in conjunction with JPMS, but it is not modularised at all right now.
+APSRuntime can theoretically work in conjunction with JPMS.

 The **APSRuntime** class is the core of this.
 It provides both the runtime and is used for running tests.
 Most tests extends this class and use its deployment DSL looking like this: